 Cost: Ice skating, $30/person advance purchase; $35/person same day at rink; Frostbite, $200-$250 plus/group

 Rady Children's Ice Rink

 What's not to love?
 You're ice skating... outdoors... in San Diego!
-Plus, all proceeds go to Rady Children's Hospital.
-Glide into the daytime family session perfect for little ones or cut the ice at one of the night skates (better for those who know how to skate).
+Plus, net proceeds benefit Rady Children's Hospital.
+Glide into a daytime family skating session that's perfect for little ones, or cut the ice at night (better for those who know how to skate).

-Insider's Tip: Work up an appetite ice skating, then head to Liberty Public Market for eats.
+Insider's Tip: Work up an appetite ice skating, then head to Liberty Public Market for great eats.

 Hours: Daily, 10 a.m.-10 p.m.

 San Diego, CA 92106